darleg/CodeForMathimatics/Trigonometry/README.md

 - Angles and Sides: In a right triangle, trigonometry helps us understand how the angles relate to the lengths of the sides.
 The three main functions in trigonometry are sine (sin), cosine (cos), and tangent (tan), which are ratios of different sides of the triangle.
+- Sine (sin): This function relates the angle to the ratio of the length of the opposite side to the hypotenuse.